MeldrumJon/meldrumjon.github.io/Mac-Terminal-Shortcut/README.md

 Save the Application as "Open Terminal Shortcut.app" and place it in your Applications or Utilities folder.

-These actions could go directly in the Automator Quick Action, but if you do this, the foreground Application running when you launch the service will need "access to control" System Events and Finder.
-Creating a separate app means you only have to grant permissions for a single app once.
+These actions could go directly in the Automator Quick Action (see below); however, if you place them in the quick action, the foreground Application running when you launch the service will need "access to control" System Events and Finder.
+That may be fine, if you only use the service while using Finder, but if you launch it when any other app is open, you will need to grant these permissions for each new app.
+It is far more convenient to create a separate app and grant the permissions only once.

 ## Automator Quick Action

 ![Open Terminal Shortcut Quick Action in Automator](./QuickAction.png)

 With Automator, create a new Quick Action.
-Simply launch "Open Terminal Shortcut.app".
+Simply:

 1. Launch Application: "Open Terminal Shortcut.app"